StevenTran0410/Film-Review-Summary/README.md

 # Film-Review-Summary

-This project will help you decide does that film worth to watch base on a review.
-You can input multiple review and it will return how many percentage of the review is positive
+This project will help you decide whether that film is worth watching based on reviews.
+You can input multiple reviews, and it will return the percentage of positive reviews.

 Model weights can be found from this: https://drive.google.com/drive/folders/1jcGU-2Y6xue3_iYrlKOb4w6vM3JckOID?usp=sharing